orosiferenc3/Debugging_PostgreSQL_in_VSCode/README.md

 ## Compilation and running

-Next, copy the `build.sh` script into the cloned PostgreSQL folder.
+Next, copy the `build.sh` script into the cloned PostgreSQL's root folder.
 This script configures PostgreSQL to install into a local `pginstall` directory within the source folder, avoiding the need for root permissions.
 By default, PostgreSQL installs files into system directories like `/usr/local/...`, which usually requires root access.

 Run this command to configure the build system and set up the local installation path:
 ```